Day in the life working for CrossCountry

 Before joining the railway, what were you doing?

-I worked in retail and also attended university in Newcastle, that meant me using CrossCountry services on a regular basis where I saw the Retail Service Managers working on board.
-I loved the idea of combining my passion for travelling and my retail background, so when I saw a position advertised for Retail Service Manager in Leeds I applied and was successful in gaining a position.
+"Before joining the railway industry I worked in retail and also attended university in Newcastle.
+This meant I frequently used CrossCountry services where I saw the Retail Service Managers working on-board.
+I loved the idea of combining my passion for travelling and my retail background, so when I saw a position advertised for Retail Service Manager in Leeds I applied and was successful in gaining a position."

 What has been your career so far with CrossCountry?